York’s Hill is one of the steepest roads of England

-Located in Kent, in South East England, the York’s Hill is one of the steepest, toughest and most spectacular finishing climbs in professional cycling.
+Located in Kent, in South East England, York’s Hill is one of the steepest, toughest and most spectacular finishing climbs in professional cycling.

-The surface of the twisting road is asphalted.
-It’s one of the steepest, toughest and most spectacular climbs in the country.
-The climb is 0.6km long with an elevation gain of 74m.
-The average gradient is 13 per cent but the maximum gradient is 25 per cent.
+The climb is 0.64 km long with an elevation gain of 82m.
+The average gradient is 13% but the road hits a really tough 20-25% section at the end.
 It hosts the world’s oldest bike race (August 20th 1887), the Catford hill climb.